gopheracademy/gopheracademy-web/content/advent-2017/using-go-templates.md

 ##### Parsing Multiple Files

-Sometimes, this approach is not suitable if you have many files, or you're dynamically adding new ones and removing old ones
+Sometimes, this approach is not suitable if you have many files, or you're dynamically adding new ones and removing old ones.

-Beside `ParseFiles` function, there's `ParseGlob` function which takes glob as an argument and than parses all files that matches the glob.
+Beside the `ParseFiles` function, there's also the `ParseGlob` function which takes glob as an argument and than parses all files that matches the glob.

 ```go
 // ...